skaae/rbm_toolbox/README.md

 # RBM Toolbox

-RBM toolbox is a MATLAB toolbox for training RBM's.
+RBM toolbox is a MATLAB toolbox for online training of RBM and stacked RBM's.

  * Support for training RBM's with class labels including:
     * Generative training objective [2,7]